a person holding a tape

 Now you know how to clean a cassette tape to ensure the best audio quality and prevent further damage.
 Make sure you clean them often and do so thoroughly to prevent excessive grime or damage.
 In addition, if possible, convert them into longer lasting or durable audio formats like CD or digital files.

-While Capture doesn’t convert audio cassettes, we can preserve your home movies, 16mm, 8mm, and Super 8 film reels, and photos in digital format.
-Click here to learn about our video cassette transfer services!
+While Capture doesn’t convert audio cassettes, we can digitize your home movies, 16mm, 8mm, and Super 8 film reels, and photos in digital format.

 Back to blog